bowen0701/docker-python3-ml/README.md

 Finally, in this file we collect bash scripts to launch Jupyter Notebook.
 Note that

-- --allow-root: is needed, since we use root to launch docker.
+- `--allow-root`: is needed, since we use root to launch docker.
-- --port 8888: must be the same as docker's port for Jupyter Notebook.
+- `--port 8888`: must be the same as docker's port for Jupyter Notebook.
-- --ip 0.0.0.0: reassign Jupyter Notebook server's IP.
+- `--ip 0.0.0.0`: reassign Jupyter Notebook server's IP.
-- --NotebookApp.token='': optional, for simplicity we here disable the toker authentification.
+- `--NotebookApp.token=''`: optional, for simplicity we here disable the toker authentification.
 Note that this is not recommended for security reasons.
 Nevertheless, since I choose this to test launch on my local laptop I think it is ok for now.

 ## Launch Docker